popeliam/commuter-bi/README.md

 # commuter-bi
-Python and SQL scripts for a data pipeline from Google Maps & NWS APIs to Postgres and finally Tableau.
+Python and SQL scripts for a data pipeline from Google Maps & NWS APIs to Postgres, Google Sheets, and finally Tableau.

 To Do:
 - add db config script